Mattrfish/Comp-1004---Computing-Practice/README.md

  I have also used the Kanban board which has helped me keep track of all the tasks for the project.

+ The code for thee project is in "Main program" and then "WWWroot" folder.